apnadkarni/blt/man/graph.rst

     equivalents) or "mono" (convert foreground colors to black and background colors to white).
 The default mode is "color".

+  **-comments**  *list*

+  **-decorations**  *boolean*

+    Indicates whether PostScript commands to generate color backgrounds and 3-D borders will be output.
+If *boolean* is false, the background will be white and no 3-D borders will be generated.
+The default is "1".

   **-fontmap**  *varName*

     *VarName* must be the name of a global array variable that specifies a